OpenGammaProject/Open-Gamma-Detector/enclosure/README.md

 The case is designed to fit a scintillator with a maximum size of 5 x 5 x 5 cm.
 The USB connection will be extended to the outside via a short USB panel mount cable.

+You can have a look at all the different designs by uploading them to [ViewSTL](https://www.viewstl.com/).

 All of the design work has been done by WEDBox, [box@wed.ch](mailto:box@wed.ch), many thanks!

 ## Main Body